rhysbalevicius/infimum/README.md

     /// The maximum number of polls that any individual coordinator may be responsible for. type MaxCoordinatorPolls = ConstU32<1028>;

-    /// The maximal length of a verification key. type MaxVerifyKeyLength = ConstU32<4079>;

     /// The maximal number of potential outcomes any one poll may have.
     type MaxVoteOptions = ConstU32<32>;